Elliott Bay Connections

 To accomplish this, EBC will build a pedestrian and bicycle greenway trail on the east side of Alaskan Way, connecting the new Waterfront Park to the Olympic Sculpture Park, and restore and revitalize Myrtle Edwards and Centennial parks.
 The EBC project, expected to be complete by Summer 2026, is funded entirely by private philanthropic donations.

-The Downtown Seattle Association (DSA) is EBC’s private implementation partner in this public-private partnership.
+The Downtown Seattle Association (DSA) is EBC’s project implementation partner in this public-private partnership.
 DSA will serve as fiscal agent and project sponsor for all necessary agreements, permits and contracts.
 The City of Seattle Mayor’s Office, the Port of Seattle and the Suquamish and Muckleshoot Indian tribes fully support the Elliott Bay Connections project.
 EBC will continue to work closely with representatives of the tribes and the Urban Native community to ensure inclusion of Native perspective, knowledge, practices and language in the project design and implementation.

 A satellite image of the western shore of downtown Seattle along Elliott Bay with markings for Waterfront Park, Alaskan Way safety project protected bike lane, the Olympic Sculpture Park, and the beach at Expedia Group.
 Callout boxes point out the how the Elliott Bay Connections project will create a new pedestrian and bicycle greenway trail on the east side of Alaskan Way, between Pier 62 and the Olympic Sculpture Park and will restore and revitalize Myrtle Edwards & Centennial parks.